Paeroa to Te Aroha

 Traffic: Light to Moderate

-- Mobile phone coverage is generally good on this section of the trail.
+- Mobile phone coverage is good.

-- DOGS ARE NOT PERMITTED on this section of the Rail Trail except where the trail intersects the urban areas of Paeroa and Te Aroha.
+- Dogs are not permitted on this section of the Rail Trail except where the trail intersects the urban areas of Paeroa and Te Aroha.

-- Views up to Mt Te Aroha and the bush clad ranges.
+- Views up to Mt Te Aroha

 Paeroa to Te Aroha